Should You Optimise For Your VIP Customers?

 As the Pareto Principle tells us most sectors have a similar issue – around 80% of the profit often comes from 20% of customers in many sectors.
 Online gambling may or may not be more concentrated than this, but it is not an uncommon problem.
 However, trying to predict who are the high value customers when they first land on your site is more problematic.

-Indeed, a key characteristic of high value customers is that most begin their journey looking and behaving the same as the majority of new visitors.
-However, survivorship bias means that we have a tendency to ignore this fact and so we concentrate on the characteristics of those who remain rather considering the nature of those who have been eliminated by the process.
+Indeed, a key characteristic of high value VIP customers is that most begin their journey looking and behaving the same as the majority of new visitors.
+However, survivorship bias means that we have a tendency to ignore this fact and so we concentrate on the characteristics of those who remain rather considering the nature of those who have been eliminated along the way.

 For example, a majority of first time deposits from customers who become VIPs are relatively low.
 The most frequent amount is often on or near the minimum deposit level.
 Sure, you get a tiny minority who come in with large first deposits, but they are probably already VIPs on other sites or have a windfall.
 They do not represent the majority of VIPs.